7 Essential Vermouth Cocktails for Winter Entertaining

 Pre-chill your glasses to ensure the martini stays icy cold.
 Hosting a party?
 Mix a large batch ahead of time and store it in the freezer for quick serving.
 For a festive twist, try garnishing with a sprig of rosemary or a slice of blood orange when available.

-If you're in the mood for something with a deeper, more robust flavour, consider trying the Boulevardier instead.
+If you're in the mood for something with a deeper, more robust flavor, consider trying the Boulevardier instead.

 3. The Boulevardier